UC San Diego Search Menu

 Lateralization of pitch and phoneme processing; the effect of schooling on phonological awareness; The processing of noun class in Kiswahili.

-Oral motor skill, production and perception of timing, and production and perception of pitch in musical and linguistic contexts in two groups of dysphasic subjects (members of a family with an inherited nonfluent dysphasia or adult patients with acquired nonfluent dysphasia).
+Oral motor skill, production and perception of timing and production and perception of pitch in musical and linguistic contexts in two groups of dysphasic subjects

 Effects of perceptual degradation & variations in timing on semantic priming in aphasics, children with focal brain injury, & normal controls